XiaoMigros/System-Spacing-Tools/README.md

 # System Spacing Tools
-A set of MuseScore plugins for easier control of system spacing and distribution.
+A set of MuseScore plugins for easier control of system spacing and distribution.<br/>
+Compatible with MuseScore 3 & 4.

 ### [Download](https://github.com/XiaoMigros/system-spacing-tools/archive/main.zip)